Career

 Research, public proof, and teaching

-As the work matured, it became visible through first-author publications at IEEE PES GM, CIGRE Paris, and DistribuTECH, plus AEIC awards, the Charles Steinmetz Top Innovator Award, NVIDIA GTC visibility, and teaching or mentoring work including advanced NLP instruction.
+As the work matured, it became visible through first-author publications at IEEE PES GM, CIGRE Paris, and CIGRE U.S. Grid of the Future, plus a related 2025 DistribuTECH presentation, AEIC awards, the Charles Steinmetz Top Innovator Award, NVIDIA GTC visibility, and teaching or mentoring work including advanced NLP instruction.

 What changed here: the work held up not only in deployment, but also under outside scrutiny.